 In rare cases — maintenance or an upstream incident — ABP can pause order processing.
 There are two tiers:

-Status changes are broadcast on the emergency WebSocket channel.
+emergency WebSocket channel.
 When emergency mode is active, POST /place-orders returns a decline rather than queuing work.

 Reliable WebSocket delivery

-For state you cannot afford to miss (order fills, settlements), enable reliableDelivery: true at login to get at-least-once delivery with acknowledgments and replay.
+For state you cannot afford to miss (order fills, settlements), enablereliableDelivery: true at login to get at-least-once delivery with acknowledgments and replay.
 A seq gap signals a missed message; recover via replay or reconcile through GET /orders / GET /bets.
 See WebSocket.

 Your responsibilities

-To stay resilient on the client side:
+To stay resilient on the client side:- Treat declines as normal flow — handle

-• Reconcile on reconnect — after a WebSocket drop, replay from your last seq or re-query the REST endpoints.
+declinedOrdersand decline reasons rather than assuming every order fills. - Reconcile on reconnect — after a WebSocket drop, replay from your last

-• Back off on 429 — see Rate limits above.
+requestUuidon retries so reconnect storms can’t double-stake.
+See Core Concepts. - Back off on 429 — see Rate limits above.

 Support & incidents

-When reporting an incident, include the affected orderId / requestUuid, the bookmaker slug, and a UTC timestamp — it dramatically speeds up diagnosis.
+orderId / requestUuid, the bookmaker slug, and a UTC timestamp — it dramatically speeds up diagnosis.

 Next steps